 4. Incorporate Nutrition Into Your Routine

 Then, when you have found your routine and mojo, it’s also essential to recover from the hard work to repeat it.
 Everyone is different, but some tips can apply to everyone — like the need to focus on protein intake.
 “Make sure you get your amino acids.
-I think many athletes don’t have enough proteins, and we lose muscle mass and bone density after the age of 30,” Keath says.
+I think many athletes don’t have enough proteins, and we lose muscle mass and bone density after the age of 30,” Keat says.

-To make sure you recover well from hard workouts, don’t forget to take in some proteins and carbs before those sessions.
+To make sure you recover well from hard workouts, don’t forget to take in some proteins and carbs after those sessions.
 This can be in the form of real food (if your meal is shortly after training) or protein shakes if the meal is a few hours down the road.

 5. Regularly Address Aches and Pains